Tips for happy living sent FREE to your inbox

 While those terms are commonly used for people my age, they’re stereotypical.
 They don’t define me, just like they don’t define you.

-We decided to create this site because we, along with our friends and families, have the same kinds of concerns you do.
-And we have the same kinds of needs and wants as you.
-Our goal is to bring you information, tips, and hints to help you reach your goals, live your best life and help your friends and family age well, too.
+That’s why I’ve teamed up with Bill VanNostrand to co-found this website.
+We have the same kinds of needs, concerns and hopes that you have.
+We are committed to bringing you information, tips, and hints to help you reach your goals, live your best life, and help your friends and family age well, too.

 Author's Posts